 Persigo WWTP collection crews are responsible for cleaning, inspecting, and maintaining these sewer lines in the 201 Collection System.
-Two high-pressure jetting trucks and one combination jetter/vactor truck clean the City's entire sanitary sewer system.
-This does not include additional cleaning of storm or irrigation pipelines.
+One high-pressure jetting truck and two combination jetter/vactor trucks clean the City's entire sanitary sewer system.
+The City has two CCTV vans for locating problems and doing inspections of sewer lines.

 You might see the City's sewer-jetting trucks hook up to fill stations to replenish their water storage tanks.
 This water is used to high-pressure spray (jet) the inside of the sewer lines to clean and break-up any debris.
 This is perfectly normal and safe.
 Only potable water is stored in the tanks and all the trucks have a back-flow prevention device.
 This will stop any water in the tanks from being pulled back into the water system.

 Collection crews are on-call 24-hours a day, 365 days a year, to respond to any emergency that should arise within the 201 Collection System boundary.
 If you would like more information, please email Bill Etcheverry, Collection Systems Supervisor, or call 970-256-4167.